 What we don’t want to happen after an accident is you brushing it off and ignoring the pain.
 We want you to report your accident, get medical attention and talk to a Richmond County, NC workers compensation lawyer right away.

 Walking Through the Steps

 First, you’re going to tell your boss, supervisor, HR, or manager about the injury and have them file an accident report.
 You’re going to get a copy of that report.
 You will take photos and videos of the scene of the accident for evidence.
 Then you will get medical attention.
 It can be at an emergency room, urgent care for your primary care physician.
-Then we would like you to pick up the phone as soon as you’re able to and call our office to set up a consultation with our North Carolina workers compensation lawyer.
+Then we would like you to pick up the phone as soon as you’re able to and call our office to set up a consultation with our Richmond County, NC workers compensation lawyer.

 Understanding the Process

 If your report is filed and was done correctly, you can get a value to your claim determined.
 It will take some time to get to this point so be patient.
 This compensation includes a number of things like a portion of what you would be making if you were still able to work.